National Philanthropy Day

 2014 National Philanthropy Day Luncheon

 Save the date for this annual tradition of recognizing many local philanthropist and corporations.
-Nominations are being accepted through August 15 for donors, leaders, and volunteers in our community that exemplify philanthropic impact.
 Award categories include:

 OUTSTANDING PHILANTHROPIST AWARD